JivkoSp/Drahten/Docs/design-topicarticle-service.md

     - Field **TopicName** – The name of the topic.
 The field type is "text" – it can store text up to 1 GB (gigabyte) in size.
     - Field **TopicFullName** – The full (entire) name of the topic.
 For example: There are topics A and B. Topic B is a subtopic of topic A. The full name of topic B is: AB.
 The field type is "text" – it can store text up to 1 GB (gigabyte) in size.
     - Field **ParentTopicId** - A foreign key establishing a 1:N relationship with the same table.
 The field type is "uuid" – a universally unique identifier that stores a 128-bit number.
 It can be represented as a 32 or 36 character string (without or with hyphens).
-* **Table "UserTopic"** - The purpose of this table is to serve as a linking table between the **"User"** and **"Topic"** tables, as these two tables are related to each other with an N:N (many-to-many) relationship.
+* **Table "UserTopic"** - The purpose of this table is to serve as a linking table between the **User** and **Topic** tables, as these two tables are related to each other with an N:N (many-to-many) relationship.
 It contains the columns: UserId, TopicId, SubscriptionTime.
   <p align="center">
         <img src="https://raw.githubusercontent.com/JivkoSp/Drahten/master/Assets/TopicArticleServiceDatabaseUserTopicTable.PNG" alt="Logo" width="550">
   </p>